 Dr. Bangyan Stiles received her BS in Food Chemistry from Jinan University (P.R.
 China), her MS in Nutrition from the University of Tennessee-Knoxville and her PhD in Nutritional Biochemistry from the University of Texas-Austin/MD Anderson Cancer Center.
-She completed two postdoctoral fellowships at UCLA, at the Howard Hughes Medical Research Institute and at the UCLA School of Medicine.
+She completed her postdoctoral fellowships at UCLA with the Howard Hughes Medical Research Institute and the UCLA School of Medicine.

 Prior to joining USC in December 2005, Dr. Stiles was an adjunct assistant professor in molecular and medical pharmacology at the UCLA School of Medicine.
-She is currently an assistant professor of pharmacology and pharmaceutical sciences at the USC School of Pharmacy.
+She is currently a professor of pharmacology and pharmaceutical sciences at the USC School of Pharmacy.